Seth-Revz/BL2-Helper/README.md

-# BL2 Helper
+# Borderlands Helper

 ## Introduction

 > Got tired of execing the community patch so that is where this all started.
 It has evolved over time to include farming reset hotkeys, a colorblind fix key, and a tracker and logger for farming runs.
+> Only exec patch and normal reload work for TPS as of now

 ![Main](https://i.imgur.com/SXSdEbx.png)